Wien Tickets

 Couple overlooking Hallstatt village and lake with mountains in the background on a day trip from Vienna.

-• Weather: Spring (April–June) and autumn (September–October) offer mild temperatures and sunny days, perfect for outdoor activities like lake cruises in Hallstatt or vineyard walks in the Wachau Valley.
-July and August are warm but can get uncomfortably hot in the city and crowded destinations.
-Winters (December–February) are cold, but Alpine tours bring snowy scenery that’s especially magical.
+• Weather: Spring (April–June) and autumn (September–October) offer mild temperatures around 15–22°C (59–72°F) and sunny days, perfect for outdoor activities like lake cruises in Hallstatt or vineyard walks in the Wachau Valley.
+July and August are warmer, averaging 25–30°C (77–86°F), but can feel hot and crowded in the city.
+Winters (December–February) are cold, with temperatures around 0 to 5°C (32–41°F), yet Alpine tours offer snowy scenery that’s especially magical.

 • Events: Vienna and its nearby regions host plenty of seasonal highlights.
 Summer brings wine festivals in the Wachau Valley and open-air concerts in Salzburg.
 December lights up with Christmas markets in Vienna, Bratislava, and Salzburg, adding charm to winter tours.